Mohamed-Abdelrazeq/go-jenkins-pipeline/README.md

 - ✅ Create build script
 - ✅ Create deploy script
 - ✅ Create Terraform for AWS to host Jenkins
-- ✅ Adjust the Jenkins file to deploy to ECS
+- ✅ Adjust the Jenkins file to deploy to EC2